How long does ceramic coating last?

 How big is the US market for ceramic coating?

-US ceramic coating market is ~$310M growing at 12-15% annually.
+A fast-growing US ceramic coating market on a still-undersaturated base.
 The Polar Tint multi-service model lets operators capture demand across all six service lines from one ticket, smoothing seasonal swings that single-service shops struggle with.

 What's the typical install time for ceramic coating?